Majin Buu

-Majin Buu (魔人ブウ, Majin Bū), generally spelled Majin Boo in subtitles of the Japanese anime, and rendered as Djinn-Boo in the Viz Media manga, is the final antagonist in the Dragon Ball manga series created by Akira Toriyama, before the release of Dragon Ball Super.
-He is introduced in chapter #460 "Majin Buu Appears?!", first published in Weekly Shōnen Jump magazine on March 1, 1994.
-Majin Buu is a genie-like magical life form awoken by the evil warlock Bibidi that terrorized galaxies by destroying entire planets, millions of years before the events of Dragon Ball take place.
-He was temporarily sealed away and brought to Earth; however, Bibidi was killed and Buu remained hidden.
-During the events of Dragon Ball Z, he is revived by Bibidi's son Babidi in order to carry on his father's plan to conquer the entire universe.
+Majin Buu (魔人ブウ, Majin Bū), generally spelled Majin Boo in subtitles of the Japanese anime, and rendered as Djinn-Boo in the Viz Media manga, is a fictional character and final antagonist in the Dragon Ball manga series created by Akira Toriyama, before the release of Dragon Ball Super.
+He made his debut appearance in chapter #460 "Majin Buu Appears?!", first published in Weekly Shōnen Jump magazine on March 1, 1994.
+Majin Buu has had multiple origins throughout the series.
+In Dragon Ball Z, he is explained as being a creation of the evil warlock Bibidi, who is unleashed by his son, Babidi, onto Earth.
+Alternatively, In a later interview, Dragon Ball's author Akira Toriyama states that Buu had existed outside of Bibidi and that Bibidi simply knew how to summon Majin Buu.

+Majin Buu was sealed away by Bibidi and brought to Earth; however, while being sealed away, Bibidi was killed, and Buu remained sealed away and dormant.
+During the events of Dragon Ball, he is revived by Bibidi's son Babidi to continue his father's plan to conquer the entire universe.